Trusted for Generations

 Furnace Installation & Replacement Services in Florida

 Whether you want a gas or electric furnace installation, Fenwick Services is here to help.
 Our team of licensed HVAC technicians also provides other heating services such as furnace repair, heat pump tune-up, dehumidifier installation, and heat pump replacement.
-Give us a call by phone at (904) 217-5694 or book an appointment on our website to receive emergency assistance.
+Give us a call or book an appointment on our website to receive emergency assistance.
 We have years of experience in helping homeowners install new furnaces and HVAC systems in areas of Florida such as Jacksonville.
 To learn more about what we can do for you, call our team today!

 Updates to the Regional HVAC Equipment Efficiency and Testing Standards